-The husband of a Brooklyn woman has filed a wrongful death lawsuit after his wife died in the Coney Island Hospital E.R.
+The husband of a Brooklyn woman has filed a lawsuit with a wrongful death attorney after his wife died in the Coney Island Hospital E.R.
 He and his family are alleging that the hospital and staff were negligent and failed to treat his wife’s lethal infection.

 When the patient, a 47-year-old woman arrived in the E.R. last January, she appeared to be confused, was incoherent, screaming, and holding her head.
 Instead of having a doctor perform an exam, a nurse made the decision to treat her as an “emotionally disturbed” patient, believing that she was high on synthetic marijuana.
 She informed the patient’s husband that the symptoms were “exactly the same” as previous patients she had seen on the drug, even though he insisted in the 23 years they had lived together that she had never used an illegal drug.